+Done appreciating the Sibelius Monument?
+It’s time to round out your Helsinki itinerary with drinks or a late-night snack.
 Helsinki has several streets that come alive at night as the younger crowds start heading to the bars and clubs.

-As Mann’s street is a major street, it also has many bus stops, making it easy to get back to your hotel afterward.
+As Mann’s Street is a major street, it also has many bus stops, making it easy to get back to your hotel afterward.